Elia-Renzoni/Linear_Algebra/README.md

 # Linear Algebra Project
-> University of Urbino, Procedural Programming Teaching Project
+> University of Urbino, Procedural Programming Teaching Project - Bachelor's Degree in Applied Computer Science

 The project is about solving the conjectures of Beal, Cramer and Collatz.